apache/airflow/docs/concepts.rst

 The ``execution_date`` is the *logical* date and time which the DAG Run, and its task instances, are running for.

 This allows task instances to process data for the desired *logical* date & time.
+//TODO: rewrite this sentence to something understandable!
+The idea is too tricky!!!
+We are busy doing (did not ketch what we are doing).
+That is why the dag which supposed to be ran 3 monthes ago actually ran now??
+Or what??
+What all this words meen???
 While a task_instance or DAG run might have a *actual* start date of now, their *logical* date might be 3 months ago because we are busy reloading something.